aditosoftware/nodejs-icinga2api/README.md

 1. Check if the host "4demo" exist in monitoring.
 2. If not, create host "4demo".

+## Updated
+The parameters 'group' and 'onServer' was removed from methode 'createHost' and 'createService'

 ``` js
 const icingaapi = require('icinga2-api');